 I’m a civic writer by nature.
 I write to connect people by listening to stories that emerge through voice—in oral histories, interviews, scraps of conversation…I turn them into weekly columns, poems, essays, short stories.
 In turn they may become part of a collage, a quilt, a song, a podcast, a live performance or a video.
 Poetry, short story, non-fiction, my genres are as varied as the modes by which people cross through the Ballard Locks every day.

 Bob Dalyrimple put one of my writings, "The Lifeline," to song.
-You'll be able to hear it here soon.
+Still trying to get it loaded.

 Peggy Sturdivant reads "Take Thirteen" at the 6th Annual Gathering of the Ballard Writers Collective on November 13, 2015.